 - How about rewarding them?
 Enroll your Champions into a "Content Creation" program and add a certificate or a badge at the end.
 By taking the program, they will feel rewarded for their achievement!
 It is also the perfect opportunity to ensure that your Champions follow the same training and create high-quality and follow your guidelines.

 - Share the love!
-Be vocal about your Champions' accomplishments: how about rewarding the ones who have earned the most Achievements?
+Be vocal about your Champions' accomplishments: how about rewarding the ones who rank highest in the Leaderboard?